Hammadullah2/StyleSync/README.md

-# StyleSync – A Multi-Modal Fashion Recommendation System
+# StyleSync – A Multi-Modal Fashion Recommendation System.

 A production-ready MLOps system to classify fashion attributes and power a multi-modal style advisor.